Optical Voltammetry of redox processes inside a nanohole with opto-iontronic microscopy

 The Poisson-Nernst-Planck (PNP) equations and Butler-Volmer (BV) equations are used to solve the diffusion, migration, and reaction processes self-consistently.
 The Poisson equation can be expressed as

-where $\phi({\bf r},t)$, $C_i({\bf r},t)$, and $z_i$ denote the electrostatic potential and the concentration and valency of species $i$, respectively, and where $e$ and $\varepsilon_r=78$ denote the elementary charge and the relative dielectric constant of water, respectively.
+where $\phi({\bf r},t)$ denotes the electrostatic potential, $C_i({\bf r},t)$ and $z_i$ are the concentration and valency of species $i$, respectively, and $e$ and $\varepsilon_r=78$ denote the elementary charge and the relative dielectric constant of water, respectively.
 The Nernst-Planck equation for the flux ${\bf J}_i({\bf r},t)$ of species $i$ at fixed room temperature $T$ is written as the sum of a diffusive and migration term,

 with $D_i$ the diffusion coefficient of species $i$ and $k_B$ the Boltzmann constant.
 The concentrations and fluxes of all species are coupled by the continuity equation